 node-1> polygon-edge secrets init --data-dir data-dir

 Each of these commands will print the node ID.
 You will need that information for the next step.

 Keep your data directory to yourself!

-The data directories generated above, besides from initializing the directories for holding the blockchain state, will also generate your validator's private keys.
+The data directories generated above, besides initializing the directories for holding the blockchain state, will also generate your validator's private keys.
 This key should be kept as a secret, as stealing it would render somebody capable of impersonating you as the validator in the network!

 For a node to successfully establish connectivity, it must know which

-bootnode server to connect to in order gain
+bootnode server to connect to gain

 information about all the remaining nodes on the network.
 The

 bootnode is not a special instance of a Polygon Edge node.
 Every Polygon Edge node can serve as a